 Find a qualified health care professional.

 It is critical to find a provider who is knowledgeable about hormone balance and the spectrum of health and treatment options you might consider.
-We have created our Health Provider Locator Tool in order to help you do just this.
+Here are 10 questions to ask your doctor at your visit.

 Your health care professionals should evaluate your hormone balance through an analysis of symptoms and by testing and monitoring hormone levels.
 There are various types of tests that can determine hormone imbalances.
 Talk to your health care provider about assessing your hormone levels.